-- To approve a Purchase Order within assigned expenditure authority. - To approve for payment expenditures on the Direct Payments list (items not subject to competition). - To carefully read and review applicable documents for accuracy and appropriateness. - To coordinate actions with other SHA employees and outside parties as may be appropriate. - To work with the Finance Department to ensure that adequate funds have been budgeted and are available for the proposed expenditure. - To conduct a Price Analysis demonstrating that the proposed price of a contract or Change Order is reasonable (see Chapter 6, Ensuring Reasonable Costs).

-- To act diligently in placing a priority on protecting SHA's financial and other interests. - To comply with SHA's procurement policies and procedures, including requirements related to ethnical behavior (see Chapter 2 Ethics in Public Contracting).
+- To make project and programmatic decisions. - To recommend entering a contract, executing a Change Order, or approving a Purchase Requisition. - To approve for payment expenditures on the Direct Payments list (items not subject to competition). - To carefully read and review applicable documents for accuracy and appropriateness. - To coordinate actions with other SHA employees and outside parties as may be appropriate. - To work with the Finance Department to ensure that adequate funds have been budgeted and are available for the proposed expenditure. - To conduct aCost Analysis or Price Analysis demonstrating that the proposed price of a contract or Change Order is reasonable (see Chapter 6, Ensuring Reasonable Costs, for more information). - To act diligently in placing a priority on protecting SHA's financial and other interests. - To comply with SHA's procurement policies and procedures, including requirements related to ethical behavior (see Chapter 2 Ethics in Public Contracting).